-Expenditure variables on the 2011 dental file have been rounded to the nearest penny.
-Personlevel expenditure information to be released on the MEPS 2011 Full Year Consolidated File will be rounded to the nearest dollar.
-It should be noted that using the MEPS event files to create person-level totals will yield slightly different totals than those found on the full year consolidated file.
+Expenditure variables on the 2012 dental file have been rounded to the nearest penny.
+Personlevel expenditure information to be released on the MEPS 2012 Full Year Consolidated File will be rounded to the nearest dollar.
+It should be noted that using the MEPS event files to create person-level totals will yield slightly different totals than those found on the full-year consolidated file.
 These differences are due to rounding only.
 Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
 This difference is also an artifact of rounding only.
-Please see the MEPS 2011 Appendix File, HC-144I, for details on such rounding differences.

-3.0 Sample Weight (PERWT11F)
+3.0 Sample Weight (PERWT12F)